-Update David Herrin freed: November 16, 2011, David Herrin, the other defendant in the case, became eligible for parole in April 2011, one year before the end of his sentence.
+David Herrin freed: November 16, 2011, David Herrin, the other defendant in the case, became eligible for parole in April 2011, one year before the end of his sentence.
 The Georgia Board of Pardons and Paroles did not parole him in April 2011 but did so on November 16, 2011, five months before the end of his 20-year prison sentence on April 14, 2012.
 Herrin was the only one with Boyer's three-year-old daughter Amber during the last six hours of her life.
 He claimed at his trial that he did not cause the fatal head injury and that the child was acting normal and playing happily throughout the day.
 In fact, the possibility exists (in the opinion of the author of this website) that no one struck Amber fatally in the head and that she instead had an accident at some point during the day that her babysitter, Mr. Herrin, would not acknowledge to protect himself, as he had a three-year-old daughter of his own, was divorced, and had visitation rights to maintain.
 The Sheriff and District Attorney, both running election campaigns, believed that foul play was involved and pursued the case from that perspective.
-Only David Herrin, Christina Boyer, and Boyer's female psychologist alibi witness, whose house Boyer was at for nearly six hours working on an autobiographical book, know the truth of what happened that day and both Herrin and Boyer claim no fault for the fatal head injury.
+Only David Herrin and Christina Boyer know the truth of what happened that day.
 Boyer passed a court-authorized polygraph test.
 Herrin would not take one.
 Parole ended for Mr. Herrin on April 14, 2012, at which time his sentence was completed and he disappeared back into society.
 He was paroled to an address in Carrollton, Georgia, the city where Boyer and her daughter Amber lived and where Amber is buried.
 Herrin's rented trailer in 1992 was located outside of the city limits in Carroll County.
 To view his last public domain prison photo in the state database, do a search here Note: check the box at the bottom of the form for "offenders not currently incarcerated" (photo believed to have been taken just before parole in November 2011).

 Notes: Christina Boyer's attorney Richard D. Allen, Jr. died of a heart attack on March 2, 2009 at age 63.
 A former Georgia prosecutor himself, he was working below fee and finally pro bono (on a volunteer basis) to help get Boyer released because he believed in her innocence.
 She is now without formal legal representation and relying solely on citizen activism.
 If you are an attorney and interested in representing Ms. Boyer, please let her know.